joaoventura/react-app-start/README.md

 * gulp-if: Conditionally run a task
 * gulp-uglify: Minimize and obfuscate js code
 * gulp-streamify: Convert uglify pipe streams to browserify streams

+Watch modules:

+* gulp-watch: To watch for changes in `app/assets`, `app/lib` and `app/index.html`
+* watchify: To watch for changes in browserify